Tobias-fernandes/chat-websocket/README.md

 # then

+// this branch is set to run the project on localhost git checkout develop

+# then

 # each command must be sent in diffente terminals
 npm run ws-socketio
 npm run dev

 # or

 # each command must be sent in diffente terminals
 pnpm ws-socketio
 pnpm dev